ctrlallorg/CTRLall/src/glossary.md

     </tr>
     <tr>
       <td id="section">Section</td>
       <td>Sections are parts of the document where you can change the layout to be different from the rest.
-This includes the ability to have different page orientation (portrait or landscape), headers and footers, page numbering and margins for example.
-You can apply <a href="#section-break">section break</a> to a document to create and control different sections in it.</td>
+This includes the ability to have different page orientation (portrait or landscape), <a href="#header">headers</a> and <a href="#footer">footers</a>, page numbering and <a href="#margin">margins</a> for example.
+You can apply section breaks to a document to create and control different sections in it.
+See more in this article: <a href="/word/section-breaks/">Section breaks</a></td>
     </tr>
     <tr>
       <td id="section-break">Section break</td>
-      <td>A section break creates a boundary between parts of a document into different <a href="#section">sections</a>, allowing different layout compared to the rest of the document.</td>
+      <td>A section break creates a boundary between parts of a document into different <a href="#section">sections</a>, allowing different layout compared to the rest of the document.
+See more in this article: <a href="/word/section-breaks/">Section breaks</a></td>
     </tr>
     <tr>
       <td id="select">Select / Selecting / Selection</td>